Skip to main content

 Given that Aetna’s coverage for the HPV vaccine Gardasil 9 can vary depending on different factors and the plan guidelines, there are other ways you can save if your plan doesn’t cover it.

 One way to lower your out-of-pocket costs for the HPV vaccine is by using SingleCare to search for Gardasil 9 coupons you can use at a pharmacy near you.
-Depending on your choice of pharmacy, you could pay $331 instead of $373 per dose of Gardasil 9.
+Depending on your choice of pharmacy, you could pay as low as $280 instead of $408 per dose of Gardasil 9.
 Just show your SingleCare prescription discount card to your pharmacist, or show them a printed or digital coupon to get the discount.
+Then, either have the pharmacy administer the vaccine or take the package to your healthcare provider.

 You can use SingleCare even if you have coverage through one of Aetna’s insurance plans, such as if your copay is too expensive or if it doesn’t cover the vaccine.